r8btx/Server-Clock-Bookmarklet/README.md

 While **Server Clock** aims to be accurate, no warranty is given.
 Use at your own risk!
 This document is revised using ChatGPT.

+## Quick Set Up

+- Open the [Server Clock bookmarklet page](https://r8btx.github.io/Server-Clock-Bookmarklet/page) and drag the "Server Clock" link to your bookmark bar.

+If you wish to create the bookmarklet from the source, you can do so with [this tool](https://chriszarate.github.io/bookmarkleter/).

 ## How to Use

-1. Open the following link: [serverclock.txt](https://raw.githubusercontent.com/r8btx/Server-Clock-Bookmarklet/master/bookmarklet/serverclock.txt)
-2. Select all (Click the page and `Ctrl + A` or `Command + A`).
-3. Drag the selected text to your bookmark bar.
-This creates the bookmarklet.
-4. Rename the bookmarklet to `Server Clock`.
-5. Navigate to your target webpage.
+1. Navigate to your target webpage.
 Example: [time.is](https://time.is)
-6. Once the webpage is loaded, click `Server Clock` bookmarklet on your bookmark bar.
+2. Once the webpage is loaded, click `Server Clock` bookmarklet on your bookmark bar.
-7. A small box will appear on your webpage.
+3. A small box will appear on your webpage.
 After the synchronization process, the web server's time will be displayed.

 Tip 1: You can right-click on the box to use additional features.
 Tip 2: You can drag the box around for a better view.
 Tip 3: You can open the browser console (accessed via `F12` key) to see logs.
-Tip 4: The clock is most accurate when the page is freshly loaded and the sample size is big.
+Tip 4: The clock is most accurate when the page is freshly loaded.

 ## Screenshots